to-sim-or-not-to-sim/polypy/README.md

 ---

-Note: this project can be updated during time, but this is not guarandteed.
+Note: this is a oersinal project created for learning.
+It can be updated during time, but this is not guarandteed.